Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 |---|---|
 |![](../imgs/cf_xgb.PNG)|  ![](../imgs/cf_svm.PNG)|

+`**Figure 16**`

-We notice that all the models are performing well on detection of category 0 which is for `Income <=$50k`, XGBoost seems to be doing slightly better correctly predicting 95% `<=$50k` observations.
+We notice that all the models are performing well on detection of category 0 which is for `Income <=$50k`, XGBoost seems to be doing slightly better, correctly predicting 95% `<=$50k` observations.
 Comparing all the models the Random Forest and XGBoost are doing close enough job to predict the `Income >$50k`.
 Even the Train and Test accuracies for Random Forest and XGBoost technique are quite close.
 The boosting technique XGBoost has not come up with any substantial improvement hence we can use the Random Forest classifier model going forward.

 Now that we have narrowed down the model lets combine the training and test datasets to have larger data to train to have a more robust model.